 - If considered necessary by the insolvency court for obtaining truthful testimony, the insolvency court shall order the debtor to affirm for the record in an affidavit that to the best of his/her knowledge and belief the information requested of him/her which he/she has provided is accurate and complete.
-Sections 478 to 480 and 483 of the Code of Civil Procedure [Zivilprozessordnung] apply with the necessary modifications. - (1a) The court can carry out the measures pursuant to section 8021 (1) sentence 1 of the Code of Civil the summons to attend the meeting scheduled for the provision of the information on financial circumstances and assets cannot be served on the debtor and a) the address at which the service was to be effected is the same as the address provided by one of the authorities specified in section 755 (1) and (2) of the Code of Civil Procedure [Zivilprozessordnung] within a period of three months before or after service is attempted, or b) after service is attempted the registration authority states that it holds no current address for the debtor, or c) during the three months prior to issue of the enforcement instruction the registration authority stated that it holds no current address for the debtor;
+Sections 478 to 480 and 483 of the Code of Civil Procedure [Zivilprozessordnung] apply with the necessary modifications. - (1a) The court can carry out the measures pursuant to section 802l (1) sentence 1 of the Code of Civil Procedure [Zivilprozessordnung] in place of the bailiff if a) the address at which the service was to be effected is the same as the address provided by one of the authorities specified in section 755 (1) and (2) of the Code of Civil Procedure [Zivilprozessordnung] within a period of three months before or after service is attempted, or b) after service is attempted the registration authority states that it holds no current address for the debtor, or c) during the three months prior to the request to disclose information the registration authority stated that it holds no current address for the debtor; 2. the debtor does not comply with his/her obligation to provide information pursuant to section 97 or